About academic affairs

 - representing the School on University-wide committees related to Academic Affairs (UNC Academic Plan)

 - representing the School on related committees of professional associations, such as the Association of Schools and Programs of Public Health (ASPPH) and the Council on Education for Public Health (CEPH)

 - ensuring that our School meets the newly revised criteria for CEPH accreditation and overseeing the preparation of the self-study documentation

 - leading the development of the Gillings MPH Core and GO MPH.

-Explore the pages of this section to learn more about the Appointments, Promotions and Tenure (APT) Committee, Academic Programs Committee (APC), the CEPH accreditation process and the dedicated personnel who make our endeavors possible.
+Explore the pages of this section to learn more about Appointments, Promotions and Tenure (APT), the Academic Programs Committee (APC), the CEPH accreditation process and the dedicated personnel who make our endeavors possible.
 As you explore this site, please feel free to let us know how we might serve you better.